How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 But, it is basically just a series of screws and nails, time consuming but not difficult.
 Our daughters helped us and the four of us had it all assembled in a weekend.
 We love how it turned out.
 It’s made of cedar and smells and looks beautiful.
 It’s nice that it matches the cedar raised beds too.
 Over time the cedar wood will grey.

-Our main goal with the garden shed was to give us some storage for garden furniture during Canada’s harsh and snowy winters.
+Our main goal with the garden shed was to give us some storage for garden furniture during Canada’s harsh and snowy winter months.
 But during the other three seasons on the year, I thought it would be fun to set it up as a bit of an office she shed.
+It has actually given quite a lot of space for garden items in the winter, when strategically packed up.

 Decorating the She Shed